NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 As with Minerva, you cannot FORMAT a medium if there are any files open on that medium ('Is In Use' error is reported).
 If there is a problem during the FORMAT process, SMS will emit a series of BEEPs.
-However, be warned that an error messaage is not always displayed and the FORMAT may appear to have completed correctly!!
+However, be warned that an error message is not always displayed and the FORMAT may appear to have completed correctly!!
 SMS does not allow you to access the QL's microdrives, nor can it solve the problem on the QXL below.
 SMS can corrupt floppy disks (so they have to be thrown away)